SudoSmitty/dynatrace-ai-mcp-workshop/INSTRUCTOR_GUIDE.md

 - Focus on instrumentation concepts
 - Show screenshots of expected results

-### If OpenAI Unavailable
+### If Azure OpenAI Unavailable

-- Have a mock/stub endpoint ready
+- Have a backup Azure OpenAI resource in a different region
 - Focus on instrumentation patterns
 - Can still explain the concepts